-Providers in the Alaska Yuko Network (including Accepted Rural Providers) Medical Transportation Benefits Elective Procedure Travel No c ost share Cellular Immunotherapy and Gene Therapy travel and lodging benefits are limited to \$7,500 per episode of care.
+Medical Transportation Benefits Elective Procedure Travel No cost share Cellular Immunotherapy and Gene Therapy travel and lodging benefits are limited to \$7,500 per episode of care.
 Benefits are provided for: One round trip airfare by a licensed commercial carrier for the member and one companion per episode Reimbursement rates: Ferry transportation limited up to \$50 per person each way Lodging expenses are limited up to \$50 per day per person Mileage expenses are reimbursed at 20 cents per mile per trip Surface transportation and parking limited up to \$35 per day Note: Reimbursement rates are based on IRS guidelines and are subject to change due to IRS regulations.
-Mental Health Care Professional outpatient therapeutic visits (including virtual care) In-network deductible, then 20% coinsurance MD, DO and DPM: Deductible, then 50% coinsurance Other professional: Same as in network Outpatient facility services In-network deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Inpatient professional In-network deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Same as in network Inpatient facility In-network deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Newborn Care Benefits for routine hospital nursery charges and related inpatient well-baby care for an eligible newborn are provided up to: any other service he service is performed 48 hours after a normal vaginal birth; or 96 hours after a normal cesarean birth.
+Mental Health Care Professional outpatient therapeutic visits (including virtual care) In-network deductible, then 20% coinsurance MD, DO and DPM: Deductible, then 50% coinsurance Other professional: Same as in network Outpatient facility services In-network deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Inpatient professional In-network deductible, then 20% coinsurance MD, DO and DPM and Hospital: Deductible, then 50% coinsurance Other professional and facility: Long at least for all to المام معرف ما المام Same as in network Inpatient facility In-network deductible, then 20% coinsurance Hospital: Deductible, then 50% coinsurance Other facility: Same as in network Newborn Care Covered as any other service Benefits for routine hospital nursery charges the service is performed and related inpatient well-baby care for an eligible newborn are provided up to: 48 hours after a normal vaginal birth; or 96 hours after a normal cesarean birth.
 Any deductible or coinsurance required for the newborn is separate from that of the mother.